EU leaders to devote summit session to U.S. trade threat

-Trump has announced plans to impose a 25 percent duty on steel imports and a 10 percent duty on aluminum.
+Trump has announced plans to impose a 25 percent duty on steel imports and a 10 percent duty on aluminium.

 “Given that President Trump’s announcement may have repercussions for our citizens and European businesses, not to mention the global economy, I will propose that the EU leaders have an extraordinary trade debate at the upcoming summit,” Tusk, who chairs EU summits, told a news conference in Luxembourg.